couchbase/couchbase-kafka-connector/README.md

 }
 ```

-And encoder class, which takes document value converts it to byte array:
+And you also need an encoder class, which takes document value converts it to byte array:

 ```java
 package example;